 BS.
 I’ve used the TRX suspension trainer with clients ages 8-86, designing workouts and movements specific for their needs.
 I love that you can adjust the intensity of any move just by changing the angle of your body.
-It’s light weight, and can be thrown in a suit case for your vacation (which I lend out my TRX when clients go on business trip and vacations).
-The suspension trainer also comes with a Door Anchor so you can use it anywhere there’s an outward opening door.
+It’s lightweight and can be thrown in a suitcase for your vacation (which I lend out my TRX when clients go on business trips and vacations).
+The suspension trainer also comes with a door anchor so you can use it anywhere there’s an outward opening door.

 BS.
 I’ve found TRX suspension trainer isn’t a fit with clients who have shoulder issues, who are excessively obese or have major balance problems.
 Most every TRX move uses shoulders, so I stay away from TRX for those clients.

 Since TRX uses body weight for most of the resistance/strength movements, those who are overweight have a lot more pounds to lift.
 And…if the client is overweight, they typically have less strength in the first place.
 Clients who have major balance issues tend to struggle to place their body in the typical angles/stances used with the TRX suspension trainer.

 I’d also avoid the RIP trainer with these populations.
 The “stick” weighs 4 lbs, plus there is a bungee resistance band that causes the RIP trainer to be challenging for many of my clients no matter if they have shoulder, weight or balance issues.